 You can just enjoy the movement of a beautiful bottom, arm, or any other part without any preconceived notions.
 The poses are typical but elevated and presented abstractly.
 We intentionally avoid creating photorealistic depictions of humans because that’s not what we’re interested in.
 There are plenty of people doing that already.
 Our goal is to create the most joyful humans.

 What else is key to creating art that resonates with a universal audience?

-Joel Gethin Lewis (Universal Everything): To create work that resonates universally, you must start by making something that speaks honestly to you.
+Joel Gethin Lewis (Universal Everything): To create work that resonates universally, you must start by making something that truly speaks to you.
 If you try to do something that speaks to everyone, it doesn’t work.
 No one will understand it.
 And as I said before, having fun with it is essential.
 Make something that brings a smile to your face.

-Nile Rodgers from the band Chic, who’s worked with Daft Punk, shared a great insight in an interview recently.
+Nile Rodgers from the band Chic, who has worked with Daft Punk, shared a great insight in an interview recently.
 When asked how he deals with bad reviews or disappointing chart rankings, he said he realized he couldn’t control what other people think of his work.
 Instead, he focused on what he could control: creating music.
 So if someone criticized his album, he could simply respond, “We had a great time making it.”